Long-Range Machine Learning of Electron Density for Twisted Bilayer Moir\'e Materials: Discussion

 Regarding training costs, dominated by Hessian matrix construction~\cite{grisafiElectronicStructurePropertiesAtomCentered2023}, they are comparable across descriptors.
 However, prediction exhibits distinct scaling behaviour: in the current implementation, LOVV and LODE show quadratic scaling with system size, due to all-to-all electrostatic-like descriptor evaluations, whereas SOAP maintains near-linear scaling from its finite cutoff (see \sinfo~S4 for details).
 Despite this scaling, LOVV-based SALTED models remain 10 to 100 times faster than fully converged DFT for moir\'e structures.
+We further show in \sinfo~S4 that tuning the Gaussian kernel width \(\sigma\) can reduce LOVV prediction cost with only a small impact on band gap extrapolation accuracy.
 We expect that implementation improvements, including multipole approximation for long-range descriptor contributions from distant nuclei, GPU acceleration and MPI parallelisation, will speed up the models substantially.
 This computational efficiency could enable future applications such as unfolding \textit{ab initio} moir\'e band structure~\cite{quanEfficientBandStructure2026} for direct comparison with angle-resolved photoemission spectroscopy experiments~\cite{chenStrongElectronPhonon2024,chenVisualizingElectronicStructure2026}.